Teacher climbs tree to cross internet hurdle to teach students during lockdown

 Prosperity is a great teacher, adversity even greater.
 And adversity in times of the lockdown has brought out the best in Subrata Pati who, unlike most other professionals, isn't working from home.

-A history teacher, he works from a nest perched on a neem tree, giving lessons to his students on events of seminal importance that shaped civilizations and obliterated them, conquests by kings and generals, and horrors of war and pestilence, as the epoch-making coronavirus disease savages the world.
+Perched atop a neem tree in his village, the history teacher is giving lessons to his students in Kolkata, some 200 km away, on events of seminal importance that shaped civilizations and obliterated them, conquests by kings and generals, and horrors of war and pestilence in the coronavirus era.
 Taking classes online is a battle Pati, who teaches at two educational institutes in Kolkata, is fighting from his native Ahanda village in West Bengal's Bankura district, where his cell phone screen blipped to life one moment and lay dead frozen the next.

 Having set up the DIY (do-it-yourself) marvel with some help from his friends, the history teacher at Adamas University and RICE Education in the city doesn't find the chore tiring.
 "I have temporarily shifted from my Kolkata residence to Ahanda, which is a part of the state's Jangalmalal area, to be with my family in the midst of the COVID-19 crisis.
 That done, I couldn't have shrugged off my responsibility as a teacher.
 The Internet network here is mostly patchy, so I had to look for a solution," he said.